trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdrdashboard.md

 ### IPDR Dashboard

-IPDR dashboard consists of number of modules that displays IPDR statistics and the record details of submitted queries for IPDR logs.
+IPDR dashboard consists of overview of modules that displays IPDR statistics and the record details of submitted queries for IPDR logs that are explained below.
 This is an example of Trisul IPDR dashboard.

 ![](images/ipdrdashboard.png)